-The vast majority of manuscripts receive “revise and resubmit” or “reject and resubmit” assessments.
-These two categories are generally the same, but diverge in terms of the magnitude of the revisions that would be required.
-Upon receiving our decision, authors are free to resubmit their manuscript within 4 months from the date of the original decision email from us.
+About half of peer-reviewed submissions are rejected in the first round of review, while about half receive a “revise and resubmit” assessment.
+If authors receive a “revise and resubmit” decision, they are free to resubmit their manuscript within 4 months from the date of the original decision email from us.
 A resubmitted revised manuscript will go through the following process: the author’s letter detailing the changes made and the initial reviews will be sent back to the original reviewers, if possible; further revisions may be requested at this stage, or the submission may be rejected or deemed acceptable for publication.
 Then the paper will be sent on to a member of our Executive Committee and the Editor for what we call an Editorial Read.
 The paper may be accepted as is, rejected, or additional changes may be requested at this stage as well.
 If a paper is given a final acceptance after the Editorial Read, we will issue a contract, and request other information.
 After this stage, our Managing Editor and copyeditor will contact the author(s) regarding copyediting and other technical issues.

 The articles in Pacific Affairs do not represent the views of the University of British Columbia or the Institute of Asian Research.
 The editor is responsible for the selection and acceptance of articles, but responsibility for all opinions expressed in them rests with their authors.

 Based upon recent statistics (but be aware that these are averages, and some unavoidable challenges in finding appropriate and available reviewers can result in delays), our average review times are as follows:

 - Time from manuscript submission to pre-review decision: 9 days

 - Time from pre-review approval to completion of double-blind peer review: 60 days